nulljcd/verletSoftBody/README.md

 # verletSoftBody
 A simple verlet soft body physics demo.
-Download the code to mess with the parameters and make you own soft bodies.
+Download the code to mess with the parameters and make your own soft bodies.